11.14.Creating contentWEB users (option 1)

 - create contentWEB users to all mailbox users of the Exchange server with selecting Automatically create contentWEB user option from the server’s context menu;

 - create contentWEB users to mailbox users of the selected Exchange group with selecting Automatically create contentWEB user option from the group’s context menu;

 - create one contentWEB user to one selected mailbox with selecting Automatically create contentWEB user option from the context menu of the selected mailbox;

 When you allow to create a contentWEB user, the contentWEB user role pop-up dialog opens, where you need to specify the contentWEB user role (containing user permissions) to be assigned for the contentWEB user.
 There are 2 options which role to define here:

 - you can use the (default) role (e.g. with read-only permissions only) defined in the email archive provisioning job (read more in section Email Archive Provisioning settings)

-- or you can assign a custom role (e.g. Standard user role with more permissions like manual recovery, preview etc.) to the user in the Role to assign section of the contentWEB user role dialog.
+- or you can assign a custom role (e.g. Standard user role with more permissions like manual recovery, preview etc.) for the user in the Role to assign section of the contentWEB user role dialog.

 Standard user role is a system level role, it is present in contentACCESS (and therefore in the contentWEB user role dialog’s dropdown list) by default.
 Other types of Email archive user roles must be created manually based on the steps described in section “Roles”.

-- We open the server’s context menu with a click on the ellipses and choose Automatically create contentWEB user from the list.
+- We open the server’s context menu with a click on the ellipses, and choose Automatically create contentWEB user from the list.